Rainbow Vacuum Models History

 The threaded faucet end was also improved with a larger outside section and increased threads to help with the use of multiple gaskets if needed.
 The larger "nut" really helped with tightening and loosing from the faucet.

 The D4 model Rainbow was a major change compared to the D3.
-The dimensions were reduced as well as the amount of parts in the motor.
-The performance is close to the same but the smaller size and less parts to go bad made for a major improvement.
+The dimensions were reduced as well as the number of parts in the motor.
+The performance is close to the same but the smaller size and fewer parts to go bad made for a major improvement.

 The main power switch was moved from the side of the Rainbow to the top.
 This made it easier to turn on/off the motor no matter where you were positioned.

-Also on the early version, the cooling fan was metal and was found to be a design flaw.
+Also in the early version, the cooling fan was metal and was found to be a design flaw.
 The fan would crash into the motor shroud damaging it and also would sometimes break fins off the cooling fan.
 This would allow the fins to destroy the field and armature by cutting the winding.
 The improved plastic motor fan has turned out to be the exact solution as this problem never happened again.
 The cap cover assembly went through some cosmetic changes over the years.
 Early versions were completely smooth just like the side of the cover assembly.
-Later design, changed it to a hammered finish and helped hide scratches and scuff marks.
+The later design changed it to a hammered finish and helped hide scratches and scuff marks.

 The R-2800 series power nozzle had very little difference compared to the R-1650 model that came before it.
 The color was darker, "chocolate brown" compared to the D3 series of "oxford brown".
 The two appliques on the top were slightly changed and the main decal on the top matched the D4 series main housing.